adrybakov/wulfric/docs/source/user-guide/installation.rst

 Installation
 ************

-Requirement for wulfric installation are:
+Requirements for Wulfric installation are

 * |Python|_ (3.10 or higher)